OEM-Sartorius-Data-Analytics/SimcaQ_CInterface_Guide/05_1_HandlingModels_GettingScores/HandlingModels_GettingScores.md

-# Handling models: Retrieving the scores
+# Handling models: Retrieving properties and parameters of models

 *SQ_Model* handles allow retrieving multiple properties and parameters of the models included in SIMCA project/files.
 Here we will go through the following examples: